Ylazerson/gwp/06-concurrency/00-notes/1-concurrency.md

 ### Concurrency

+**Note, all the discussion below is just the tip of the iceberg for Go concurrency.**

 > Concurrency is about dealing with lots of things at once.
 Parallelism is about doing lots of things at once.
 >
 > -- <cite>Rob Pike, co-creator of Go</cite>